 NO. There is no risk.
 Sterile, disposable needles are used and thrown out after each treatment and universal precautions are followed to prevent the transfer of AIDS, hepatitis, and all other viral and infectious diseases.

 At the Acupuncture Clinic of Boulder, a patient’s initial visit begins with a thorough review of one’s personal history, including past medical history and current maladies.
-TCM methods of diagnosis include reading (taking) your pulse, examining your tongue, and palpating for tenderness on the abdomen and at various acupuncture points.
+TCM methods of diagnosis include reading taking your pulse, examining your tongue, and palpating for tenderness on the abdomen and at various acupuncture points.
+We may use some or all of these techniques at your appointment.
 It is important for us to address both primary, acute issues, as well as the underlying cause of your signs and symptoms.
 Acupuncture strengthens the body’s immune system to help prevent disease.
 Prevention is always the best medicine.

-We will treat you and then allow you to rest for up to one hour in one of our comfortable chairs or tables.
-Total treatment time for your first visittakes about an hour and a half.
+We will treat you and then allow you to rest for up to one hour in one of our comfortable La-Z-Boy chairs or private room massage tables.
+Total treatment time for your first visit takes about an hour and a half.
 After your rest, we will discuss a treatment plan and schedule your next appointment.

 Acupuncture is not painful.
 Many people fall asleep while the needles are in and wake up feeling relaxed and refreshed.

 Yes.
 Please come prepared.
-Fill out your paperwork (the Initial Intake Form and Disclosure Statement) before your visit.
-They can be faxed (303.665.5832), or e-mailed, or brought to your initial appointment.
-Wear comfortable clothing that is easy to move above your knees and elbows (we have shorts if you need them).
+All of your forms can be accessed via our Electronic Health Records (EHR) and your patient portal.
+The more information you give us, the more prepared we can be.
+This gives you more time to relax and have a treatment.
+Wear comfortable clothing that is easy to move above your knees and elbows.
+We have shorts and gowns if you need them.
 Please make sure to eat something small before your treatment.
 Acupuncture is a regulating modality and can lower blood sugar.
 Please refrain from drinking coffee or alcohol before your treatment.